ytechie/ytechie-blog/src/documents/2014/01/7-lessons-running-a-hackathon/index.html.md

 ## 1. Meet 6 Weeks in Advance

 It's good to have your first meeting well in advance of the Hackathon if possible.
+Each pre-meeting will add additional definition to the hackathon plan.

-This is when you need to start signing people up and getting commitments that they'll be there.
+This is the time when you need to start signing people up and getting commitments that they'll be there.
 This is also a good time to talk about the high level goals of the project.
 The goals and the participants will start to align early if well executed.

+Ideally, you'll have a mix of devs, preferably with diverse backgrounds.
+Also keep in mind what subject matter experts will be most helpful for your requirements.

 ## 2. Meet 4 Weeks in Advance